flyntwp/flynt/docs/getting-started/modify-data.md

   }, 10, 2);
 ```

-It is important to note here that it is necessary to pass the component name as a parameter to our `modifyComponentData` filter.
+It is important to note here that it is necessary to append `?name=` to the filter, passing the target component name as a parameter to our `modifyComponentData` filter.

 To finish up, update the view template `Components/PostSlider/index.twig` with the below: